adamhsparks/network/README.md

 1. compute correlation coefficient of all pairs of variables,

-2. contruct network from step 1, and
+2. construct network from step 1, and

 3. detect communities from step 2.